btholt/complete-intro-to-react-v4/lessons/redux.md

 }
 ```

 Not very difficult.
 A reducer takes an old state, an action, and combines those things to make a state.
-In thise case, if the state is `San Francisco, CA` and some calls it with the action `{type: 'CHANGE_LOCATION': payload: 'Salt Lake City, UT' }` then the _new_ state location would be Salt Lake City, UT.
+In this case, if the state is `San Francisco, CA` and some calls it with the action `{type: 'CHANGE_LOCATION': payload: 'Salt Lake City, UT' }` then the _new_ state location would be Salt Lake City, UT.

 A reducer must have a default state.
 In our case, using ES6 default params, we made Seattle, WA our default state.
 This is how Redux will initialize your store, by calling each of your reducers once to get a default state.